 For goat therapy questions, please contact firstname.lastname@example.org.

-- The simple act of petting animals releases an automatic relaxation response.
+- Just petting animals releases an relaxation response.

 - Humans interacting with animals have found that petting the animal promoted the release of serotonin, prolactin and oxytocin- all hormones that can play a part in elevating moods.